Berkwe/Valorant-instalocker-TUI/README.md

 * **[Desktop Shortcut Creation](https://github.com/Berkwe/Valorant-instalocker#-using-shortcuts):** You can create desktop shortcuts for specific agents and modes.
 Running the shortcut allows a quick instalock.
 * **Language Support:** Instalocker now supports multiple languages.
 However, this is an experimental feature, so please report any bugs in the [Issues](https://github.com/Berkwe/Valorant-instalocker/issues) section.
 * **Automatic Language Detection:** The language support includes automatic detection, which may vary depending on your Valorant settings.
-You can still change it manually using specific commands.
+You can still change it manually using [specific commands](https://github.com/Berkwe/Valorant-instalocker/tree/main#you-can-use-the-following-commands-in-the-agent-name-determination-section-).

 ---

 ## 🚀 Key Features
+* **[Commands](https://github.com/Berkwe/Valorant-instalocker/tree/main#%EF%B8%8F-commands):** Instalocker allows you to use some customized commands.
 * **[Agent Lock Mode](https://github.com/Berkwe/Valorant-instalocker#%EF%B8%8F-agent-selection-and-modes):** Locks the selected agent — classic instalock behavior.
 * **[Pick Only Mode](https://github.com/Berkwe/Valorant-instalocker#%EF%B8%8F-agent-selection-and-modes):** Selects the agent without locking.
 You do not need to be at the computer while the match is being found.
 * **[Match Cancel Mechanic](https://github.com/Berkwe/Valorant-instalocker#-canceling-a-match-through-instalocker):** After an agent is locked, you can cancel the match with a single key press and return to the main menu.